University of Oregon: South campus

-Knight Campus
+Knight campus

-The Phil and Penny Knight Campus for Accelerating Scientific Impact is a future billion dollar applied science campus.
-The campus will consist of three state-of-the-art research facilities.
-The campus will be on the north side of Franklin Boulevard.
+The Phil and Penny Knight Campus for Accelerating Scientific Impact is a billion dollar applied science campus.
+The campus is on the north side of Franklin Boulevard.

-UO supporters Phil and Penny Knight will donate $500 million towards the endeavor over ten years.
+Phil and Penny Knight contributed two $500 million gifts to the campus.
 The rest of the funding is expected to come from state bonds and private support.

+It is hoped that Knight Campus will help grow Oregon's biotechnology sector and generate economic growth for the state.
+However, professors at other institutions caution that nothing is guaranteed, and that creating a new economic hub from scratch is a tricky process.

 Other areas and satellites

-The controversial Riverfront Research Park is a small facility maintained by the university, across Franklin Boulevard from the main campus, next to the Willamette River.
-The park is used for creating new technologies, such as research about artificial intelligence at the Computational Intelligence Research Lab, and it is the home of the Zebrafish Information Network (ZFIN), the zebrafish model organism database.
-Local controversy has existed since before the development and approval of the site master plan by the City of Eugene in 1989.
+The controversial Riverfront Research Park is a small facility maintained by the university.
+It is used for creating new technologies, such as research about artificial intelligence at the Computational Intelligence Research Lab, and it is the home of the Zebrafish Information Network (ZFIN), the zebrafish model organism database.
 Controversy stems from the lack of citizen involvement in the planning process for the use of public lands, and the potential for multi-story office buildings and parking lots to replace open space, civic space, and wildlife habitat along the Willamette River.
 The university and student senates have each passed resolutions against construction on the banks of the Willamette River under the current development plan, yet plans for development persist.
 In March 2010, the issue of a conditional use permit extension for the Research Park was appealed to the Land Use Board of Appeals by a group of citizens, students, and faculty.

-The complex for the Ducks football and baseball team is north across the Willamette River.
-It includes the football stadium (Autzen Stadium), the baseball park (PK Park), an indoor practice football field (Moshofsky Center), a soccer field (Pape Field), an outdoor practice field (Kilkenny Field), and the Casanova Center which includes offices, the athletics Hall of Fame, locker rooms, weight rooms, a film review theater, and a treatment center.